 My uncle also took the decision to change the engine as it still had its original 1910 engine when he bought it.
-They can be quite rare and expensive to replace if the engine block gets cracked, so this car now has another engine out of one of the early Model T’s.
+They can be quite rare and expensive to replace if the engine block gets cracked, so this car now has another engine out of one of the late Model T’s.

 The Model T Ford was nicknamed the Tin Lizzie.
 My uncle and myself had been to a few runs and shows in it around Scotland, where I live, and when I had did a creative writing course back in 2008 I decided to write a poem about it to try and capture the joy the Model T gave us.
 It went like this…

 She’s not very fast but she’s from the past, she’s not even one of the last.

 Everywhere we go we have a blast…but we won’t get there very fast.